 - Hydrangea serrata can be pruned in the same way as mophead and lacecap hydrangeas

-- If there is any frost damage in spring, prune back damaged shoots to just above the first undamaged pair of buds on live, healthy wood
+- If there is any frost damage in spring, prune back affected shoots to just above the first undamaged pair of buds on healthy wood

 - Also remove any weak, straggly stems.
 In particular, cut out any stems that trail onto the ground